darshil0/atlas-strategic-matrix/docs/technical-deep-dive.md

 ### A2UI Protocol v1.1

-Instead of returning raw data, the AI returns UI component schemas that are rendered by the glassmorphic engine.
+Instead of raw data, the AI returns structured UI schemas:

 ```json
 {